tryretool/legal/pages/agreements/product-specific-terms/retool-ai-terms.md

 These Retool AI Terms contain terms and conditions that apply to Customer's use of Retool AI (as defined below), and are supplemental to, and form part of, the [Terms of Service](https://docs.retool.com/legal/customer-terms-of-service), [Master Subscription Agreement](https://docs.retool.com/legal/master-subscription-agreement), or other written agreement between Retool, Inc. ("**Retool**") and Customer that governs Customer's use of the Services (the "**Agreement**").
 Capitalized terms used but not otherwise defined in these AI Terms will have the meanings given to them in the Agreement.
 Retool AI will be deemed part of the Services under the Agreement.

-## Definitions
+## 1. Definitions

 - "**Retool AI**" means Retool's suite of developer tools, features, and products that enable Customer to build AI-Enabled Applications.
 "Retool AI" will include the Agents Platform.

-- "**Agent Data**" means:
-  1. all natural language instructions and prompts that Customer submits to the Agents Platform to configure a Customer Agent; and
-  1. information submitted, accessed, received, and used by a Customer Agent in connection with completing a task, including User Input.
+- “**Agent Data**” means (i) all natural language instructions and prompts that Customer submits to the Agents Platform to configure a Customer Agent; and (ii) information submitted, accessed, received, and used by a Customer Agent in connection with completing a task, including User Input.
-- "**Agents Platform**" means Retool's development platform for:
-  1. building, testing, and deploying Customer Agents; and
-  1. monitoring the ongoing performance of such Customer Agents.
+- “**Agents Platform**” means Retool’s development platform for (i) building, testing, and deploying Customer Agents; and (ii) monitoring the ongoing performance of such Customer Agents.
 - "**AI-Enabled Application**" means a Custom App that incorporates  features or functionality powered by artificial intelligence, including Third-Party Models and other large language models (LLMs).
 The term "AI-Enabled Application" will include Customer Agents.
 - "**Custom App**" means any application, workflow, or process that is customized, programmed, or developed by Customer using the Services, including any AI-Enabled Applications.
 - "**Customer Agent**" means an AI-powered system developed and deployed by Customer using the Agents Platform that uses LLM reasoning to automate the performance and completion of specific tasks on Customer's behalf.